-Leaders of thought Rally Support for Sanwo-Olu
+Leaders of Thought Rally Support for Sanwo-Olu

 Mary Nnah

-Committed to peaceful co-existence through the spirit of unity, a joint leadership of the Lagos State Leaders of Thoughts led by Yoruba Council Worldwide (YCW) and Ohaneze Ndigbo in Lagos, on Thursday, called for calm and understanding with the non-indigenous citizens, especially the Igbo extraction and supporters to supports and re-elect Governor Babajide Sanwo-Olu for a second term in office.
+Committed to peaceful co-existence through the spirit of unity, a joint leadership of the Lagos State Leaders of Thought led by Yoruba Council Worldwide (YCW) and Ohanaeze Ndigbo in Lagos, have called for calm and understanding with the non-indigenous citizens, especially the Igbo extraction and supporters to support and re-elect Governor Babajide Sanwo-Olu for a second term in office.

-Addressing newsmen in Ikeja, President, Yoruba Council Worldwide/ Secretary General, Nigeria Ethnic Nationalities Youth Leaders Council, Aare Oba Oladotun Hassan, on behalf of the group said the call for support for Sanwo-Olu’s re-election was hinged on his landmark achievements and sustainability of peace, unity, and development of Lagos and by extension the Yoruba land.
+Addressing journalists in Ikeja, President, Yoruba Council Worldwide/Secretary General, Nigeria Ethnic Nationalities Youth Leaders Council, Aare Oba Oladotun Hassan, on behalf of the group said the call for support for Sanwo-Olu’s re-election was hinged on his landmark achievements and sustainability of peace, unity and development of Lagos and by extension the Yoruba land.

-Reading from a statement, a copy of which was made available to journalists Hassan said careful observation shows the incendiary plot and intrigues by the fake elements of the Ohaneze Ndigbo led its Secretary-General, one Okechukwu Isiguzoro, who has been unveiled through the DAILY POST news platform where he hides under the camouflage of ethnicity in inciting the public to vote out Governor Sanwo-Olu in the forthcoming gubernatorial election.
+Reading from a statement, Hassan said careful observation shows the incendiary plot and intrigues by the fake elements of the Ohanaeze Ndigbo led by its Secretary-General, one Okechukwu Isiguzoro, who has been unveiled through a news platform where he hides under the camouflage of ethnicity in inciting the public to vote out Governor Sanwo-Olu in the forthcoming gubernatorial election.

-“By this, he has no doubt crossed the red line of the law in gross violation of the constitution of the Federal Republic of Nigeria while exposing his nefarious conspicuous agenda to incite ethnic violence, precipitating our demands to the Inspector General of Police and DSS to fish out these culprits and prosecute this disgruntled terrorist led IPOB hiding under the most respected indigenous Igbo group: Ohaneze Ndigbo Council.
+“By this, he has no doubt crossed the red line of the law in gross violation of the constitution of the Federal Republic of Nigeria while exposing his nefarious conspicuous agenda to incite ethnic violence, precipitating our demands to the Inspector General of Police and DSS to fish out this culprit and prosecute this disgruntled terrorist led IPOB hiding under the most respected indigenous Igbo group: Ohanaeze Ndigbo Council.

-“Sequence to that intemperate outburst and incendiary statements, he had conspicuously established his nefarious mindset at fanning the ember of ethnic tension, violence, disharmony, and anger among the peace-loving and good people of Lagos, even irrespective of their ethnic nationalities and diverse political affiliations and persuasions,” some part of the statement read.
+“Sequel to that intemperate outburst and incendiary statements, he had conspicuously established his nefarious mindset at fanning the ember of ethnic tension, violence, disharmony, and anger among the peace-loving and good people of Lagos, even irrespective of their ethnic nationalities and diverse political affiliations and persuasions,” the statement further noted.

-Alluding to Hassan’s statement, the President Ohaneze Ndigbo, Lagos State chapter, High Chief Sunday Osai said the need to address the public through the media became obvious following the inciting statements by Isiguzoro, which he said is very wrong and capable of imploding the society, turning a united people against themselves.
+Alluding to Hassan’s statement, the President Ohanaeze Ndigbo, Lagos State chapter, High Chief Sunday Osai, said the need to address the public through the media became obvious following the inciting statements by Isiguzoro, which he said is very wrong and capable of imploding the society, turning a united people against themselves.

-He averred that Isiguzoro acted on behalf of the national Ohaneze and not the Lagos State chapter.
-“Even if he was acting on behalf of Ohaneze Ndigbo national, he should have consulted with Ohaneze Ndigbo Lagos State chapter to get on-the-spot information on what happened in Lagos during the presidential election.
+He averred that Isiguzoro acted on behalf of the national Ohanaeze and not the Lagos State chapter.
+“Even if he was acting on behalf of Ohanaeze Ndigbo national, he should have consulted with Ohanaeze Ndigbo Lagos State chapter to get on-the-spot information on what happened in Lagos during the presidential election.

-“He didn’t do this, instead, he went on air to express his personal agenda, which we, Ohaneze Ndígbo Lagos deemed very wrong.
-Therefore, as the president of Lagos State Ohaneze, I represent the mouthpiece of Ndigbo in the state, I hereby debunk the statement that Ndigbo asked Governor Babajide Sanwo-Olu to resign.
-The statement is unofficial and does not represent the position of Lagos Ohaneze Ndigbo and by extension the national Ohaneze Ndigbo.
+“He didn’t do this, instead, he went on air to express his agenda, which we, Ohanaeze Ndigbo Lagos deemed very wrong.
+Therefore, as the president of Lagos State Ohanaeze, I represent the mouthpiece of Ndigbo in the state, I hereby debunk the statement that Ndigbo asked Governor Babajide Sanwo-Olu to resign.
+The statement is unofficial and does not represent the position of Lagos Ohanaeze Ndigbo and by extension the national Ohanaeze Ndigbo.

 “Governor Sanwo-Olu is a friendly governor not just to Ndigbo but to all ethnic nationalities in the state.
 A very cordial relationship has existed between Governor Sanwo-Olu and Ndigbo.
 If Ndigbo is rooting for anyone to become the governor of Lagos State that person is Sanwo-Olu.
 He represents everything Ndigbo needs to prosper.
 This can be attested to give the business-friendly policies of his administration.”

-According to Osai, “Yes there were pockets of crises in some part of the state, especially in Ijedodo, where some of our people were ill-treated and properties vandalised.
-I visited the place and had an audience with the Eze Igbo of Ijedodo, Eze Nwokedi, and we went round for on-the-spot assessment.”
+According to Osai, “Yes there were pockets of crises in some parts of the state, especially in Ijedodo, where some of our people were ill-treated and properties vandalised.
+I visited the place and had an audience with the Eze Igbo of Ijedodo, Eze Nwokedi, and we went round for on-the-spot assessment.

-The Lagos Ohaneze leader further said that the consolidation of Governor Sanwo-Olu rests solely on the law enforcement agents that also spontaneously rise up to the challenge of arresting and taming the ugly situation.
+The Lagos Ohanaeze leader further said that the consolidation of Governor Sanwo-Olu rests solely on the law enforcement agents that also spontaneously rise to the challenge of arresting and taming the ugly situation.

 “I want to use this opportunity to reassure Governor Sanwo-Olu that come March 11, Ndigbo in Lagos will vote for you and it will be a resounding victory.
 We will mobilise Ndigbo to massively cast their for you.”